 Management of WTC Captive has engaged an independent actuarial consulting firm to provide an assessment of the timing of payments to be made pursuant to the Contract, to provide support in calculating the interest accretion expense described above and to provide a projection of ultimate loss when more meaningful information becomes available.
-The ultimate liability for loss and loss adjustment expenses has not been estimated as of December 31, 2012, 2011 and 2010.
+The ultimate liability for loss and loss adjustment expenses has not been estimated as of December 31, 2013, 2012 and 2011.

 No estimate for losses incurred but not reported ("IBNR") has been developed to date.
-There would be no differences to the deposit liability recorded by the Company or other related balances had an actuarial study been completed with respect to December 31, 2012, 2011 and 2010, because of the use of deposit accounting discussed above.
+There would be no differences to the deposit liability recorded by the Company or other related balances had an actuarial study been completed with respect to December 31, 2013, 2012 and 2011, because of the use of deposit accounting discussed above.
 Any future estimate of ultimate loss and loss adjustment expenses may be uncertain due to limited historical reference data, uncertainty related to potential judicial decisions, the developing science surrounding the alleged injuries, the latent manifestation periods that may apply to such alleged injuries, changes in interest rates, general economic conditions and other uncertainties.

 From 2005 through 2010, WTC Captive set case reserves based on a methodology it developed in 2005.
 The Company's considerations in establishing this methodology were to: i) count and track the number of individual plaintiffs, as opposed to individual claims (defined as individual plaintiffs suing multiple insureds), ii) recognize that, at the then early stage of the litigation, the Company would not have sufficient information upon which to establish meaningful reserves for individual cases, and iii) set an initial reserve for loss adjustment expenses generally of \$10,000 and a \$1,000 reserve for the loss itself as a "placeholder."
 Given the Amended SPA and the separation of over \$625 million in restricted funds established to fulfill the Company's obligation under the settlement, WTC Captive modified this procedure.
-In 2011, the Company recognized that reserves for the debris removal settlement.
-Under this methodology, placeholder reserves have been established for 18 plaintiffs as of December 31, 2012.
+In 2011, the Company recognized that reserves for the settlement participants consisted of the restricted assets separated pursuant to the Amended SPA, while we established placeholder reserves in the amounts indicated above for those open claims not a part of the debris removal settlement.
+In 2013, WTC Captive modified this methodology once more by establishing actual reserves on all remaining open claims, while continuing to recognize the restricted assets as our reserves for the settlement participants under the Amended SPA.
+Under this methodology, reserves totaled \$4.9 million as of December 31, 2013.
 Finally, it is important to recognize that given the structure and terms of both the Contract and the Company's organizational documents, together with the Company's use of deposit accounting, case reserves do not carry the importance that they do for typical insurance company operations.